tsenovilla/dev-otion/README.md

 1. If you are running a local clone, create a virtual environment using `Python 3.11.3` and run `pip install -r requirements.txt` to install all the Python development dependencies.

-2. Run `npm init` to install the node dependencies needed for development.
+2. Run `npm install` to install the node dependencies needed for development.
 Then, run `npm run build_static` to build all the static fields from the `src` folder.
 Now you can use the following commands when developing:

     - `npm run compile_css`: To compile all the **SCSS** files from the `src` folder into a single **CSS** stylesheet.
     - `npm run export_js`: To bundle all the **JS** files from the `src` folder with the imported libraries into a single script.